CengizKuscu/VGameKit/README.md

 ### VGameKit.GA

-This module integrates Google Analytics into your project, allowing you to track player behavior and game events.
+This module integrates GameAnalytics into your project, allowing you to track player behavior and game events.

-- **GA_Initialization**: A simple script to initialize the Google Analytics SDK.
+- **GA_Initialization**: A simple script to initialize the GameAnalytics SDK.

 ```js
 "com.cngz.vgamekit.ga": "https://github.com/CengizKuscu/VGameKit.git?path=Assets/VGameKit.GA#v0.0.4"